PM Modi arrives in US on his maiden state visit | Law-Order

 PM Modi arrives in US on his maiden state visit

-Prime Minister Narendra Modi arrived here on Tuesday on the first leg of his maiden state visit to the US during which he will lead the celebrations of the International Day of Yoga at the United Nations Headquarters and hold bilateral talks with President Joe Biden in Washington.Modi is visiting the US from June 21-24 at the invitation of President Biden and First Lady Jill Biden, who will host him at a state dinner on June 22.

-Prime Minister Narendra Modi arrived here on Tuesday on the first leg of his maiden state visit to the US during which he will lead the celebrations of the International Day of Yoga at the United Nations Headquarters and hold bilateral talks with President Joe Biden in Washington.
+Prime Minister Narendra Modi received a rousing welcome as he arrived here on Tuesday on the first leg of his maiden state visit to the US during which he will lead the celebrations of the International Day of Yoga at the United Nations Headquarters and hold bilateral talks with President Joe Biden in Washington.

+''Landed in New York City.
+Looking forward to the programmes here including interaction with thought leaders and the Yoga Day programme tomorrow, 21st June,'' Modi tweeted.

+The prime minister was received at the airport by Indian Ambassador to the US Taranjit Singh Sandhu and India's Permanent Representative to the UN Ruchira Kamboj.

 Modi is visiting the US from June 21-24 at the invitation of President Biden and First Lady Jill Biden, who will host him at a state dinner on June 22.
 The visit includes an address by the prime minister to the joint session of the US Congress on June 22.